MileHacker Logo

 Spa & Healing

-• Spa Centers: Many luxury resorts feature full-service spas with massages, facials, and body wraps.
+• Spa Centers: Many luxury vacation spots have full-service spas with massages, facials, and the body wraps.

 • Independent Therapists: Smaller wellness centers and independent massage therapists operate throughout the island.